grbcool/Movie-Recommendation-System/README.md

 Best MAPE: 25%

 ---
-The Movie_Recommendation_System_Report.ppt file contains all the descriptions about data, Exploratory Data Analysis, model architecture and comparison of training metrics along with Model outputs.
+The Movie_Recommendation_System_Report.pdf file contains all the descriptions about data, Exploratory Data Analysis, model architecture and comparison of training metrics along with Model outputs.